CiscoDevNet/postman-xapi/docs/ConfigureEnvVariables.md

 Fill in the "New Environment Form" with a name ('xAPI - Roomkit' in the example below), and create a first `endpoint` variable.
-Enter the IP address of your device.
+Enter the IP address of your device prefixed by 'http://' or 'https://'.

 ![configure environment](img/environment-create.png)